 - You are not under involuntary hospitalization or alternative treatment program due to mental illness.

 Note: Unused purchase permits must be returned to the Police Department.
-Persons who have current concealed weapons permits do not need to obtain a license to purchase a handgun.
+Persons who have current Concealed Pistol License DO NOT need to obtain a license to purchase a handgun.
+A "Record of Sale" can be filled out and turned in to the police department.
+A blank copy of the "Record of Sale" can be obtained at the Police Department or online here

-A CCW Application Kit can be obtained at the Police Department during normal business hours at no cost to the applicant.
-Fingerprints and all other CCW related paperwork will be handled by the Oakland County Sheriff’s Department.
+can be obtained at the Police Department during normal business hours at no cost to the applicant.
+Fingerprints and all other CPL paperwork will be handled by the Oakland County Sheriffs' Department.

 Villagers Against Crime